 Answer 2Congratulations for your sharp observation.
 This is very perceptive of you.
 Indeed, the greatest of Tai Chi Chuan masters, Chang San Feng, Yang Lu Chan and Chen Wang Teng practised Shaolin Kungfu earlier and were expert at it.
 Surprisingly, I have not thought of it before.
 Thank you for pointing this out.

 Question 3 Does this mean that Tai Chi Chuan in combat situations can be powerfully developed only for those who have already practiced Shaolin techniques before?

 Answer 3While it is true that Tai Chi Chuan masters who also have been tained in Shaolin Kungfu before, have a far wider range of techniques and therefore they will be in an advantageous position when they employ Tai Chi Chuan tactics (like the great masters you mentioned above), I do not think having learnt Shaolin Kungfu previously, while advantageous, is a necessary factor to powerful combat in Tai Chi Chuan.
 In his fights where he defeated all challengers, Yang Lu Chan used Tai Chi Chuan techniques and tactics.
 In fact, he mainly usd the Tai Chi Chuan pattern "Grasping Sparrow's Tail".

 On the other hand, one may also argue that Yang Lu Chan could fight superbly because he had prior Shaolin training, which I think was probably true.
-But there were also Tai Chi Chuan masters, like his son Yang Jian Hou and his contemporary Chen Jing Ping, who had not practised Shaolin Kungfu before, and could fight very well using purely Tai Chi Chuan.
+But there were also Tai Chi Chuan masters, like his son Yang Jian Hou and his contemporary Chen Jing Ping, who had not practised Shaolin Kungfu before, could fight very well using purely Tai Chi Chuan.